-For more information about the fees for selling on Amazon by category (i.e. books, DVD, office products, etc.) you can check out this comprehensive guide on Amazon FBA seller fees here.
+For more information about the fees for selling on Amazon you can check out this comprehensive guide on Amazon FBA seller fees here.
 It will tell you more about what you pay to sell on Amazon.

 Amazon FBA recipe for success

 There are a few key points that will help you succeed as an Amazon FBA seller.

 There are a couple of personality traits that will be better suited to selling on Amazon FBA.
 First of all that you’re not shy to scan items in stores.
 Second, that you like shopping.

 You will be scanning lots and lots of items in stores just to find something that could be profitable enough that it’s worth you buying and listing on Amazon.
 Most people in the store will ignore you but some people will wonder what the heck you’re doing and will ask you in just those words.
 If you feel uncomfortable with standing out a little, this might not be the best choice for you.

 For me, I can be shy in some situations AND I don’t like shopping – lol.
 So maybe selling on Amazon wasn’t the ideal side hustle for me.
 Know your personality because this will tell you a lot about if this business is a good fit for you.